The Trump Era Proves That Women’s Studies Matters

 About

-Dr. Julie Shayne is a teaching professor, co-founder and facilitator of Gender, Women and Sexuality Studies at the University of Washington Bothell.
-She is the author and editor of four books—most recently, Persistence is Resistance: Celebrating 50 Years of Gender, Women & Sexuality Studies..
+Dr. Julie Shayne is a teaching professor and co-founder of Gender, Women and Sexuality Studies at the University of Washington Bothell.
+She is the author and editor of four books—most recently, Persistence Is Resistance: Celebrating 50 Years of Gender, Women & Sexuality Studies..
+Shayne is also the co-creator of the Feminist Digital Center, a hub of open-access student created feminist scholarship.
 She has published previously for Ms.